gioalexanderblyth/lilac/docs/README.md

 ### Import Database Tables

-1. In phpMyAdmin, select `lilac_awards` database
+1. In phpMyAdmin, select `lilac` database
 2. Click **"Import"** tab
 3. Click **"Choose File"**
-4. Select `lilac_awards.sql` from the project folder (if provided in the database folder)
+4. Select `lilac.sql` from the project folder (if provided in the database folder)
 5. Click **"Go"**